-I’d like to share with you what it was like to be there — the music, the crowds “half a million strong”, the rain, the muddy roads, the traffic jams, the counterculture vibe, the media coverage, the movie film crew, the atmosphere, the awareness of its own importance, the sense of history in the making:
+I’d like to share with you what it was like to be at the Woodstock Rock Festival — the music, the crowds “half a million strong,” the rain, the muddy roads, the traffic jams, the counterculture vibe, the media coverage, the movie film crew, the atmosphere, the awareness of its own importance, the sense of history in the making:

-- To experience the frenetic exuberance of The Who define a new youth anthem with We’re Not Gonna Take It and My Generation
+- To experience the frenetic exuberance of The Who as they defined a new youth anthem with We’re Not Gonna Take It and My Generation.

 - To describe to you what it was like to participate in “peace, love, and rock & roll.”

 I’d like to do this, but I wasn’t there.
-However, I do remember it when it occurred.
-And of course, who hasn’t seen the 1970 Academy Award-winning documentary movie — edited by a young Martin Scorsese.
+However, I do remember when it occurred.
+And of course, who hasn’t seen the 1970 Academy Award-winning documentary movie — edited by a young Martin Scorsese?

-Over fifty years ago almost half a million Baby Boomers attended one of the defining moments of American Post-Modernism.
-While The Beatles may have introduced it earlier in the ’60s, Woodstock pulled together many of the distinctively American voices.
-This music festival was called “An Aquarian Exposition” though it now may feel more like the “dawning of the aging of Aquarius.”
+Over fifty years ago, 400,000 Baby Boomers attended one of the defining moments of American post-modernism.
+While The Beatles may have introduced post-modernism earlier in the ’60s, Woodstock pulled together many distinctively American voices.
+This music festival was called “An Aquarian Exposition,” though it now may feel more like the “dawning of the aging of Aquarius.”

 Here were the performers, 32 different acts performed over the course of the four days, in Yasgur’s field, from Friday to the morning of Monday — with a few of my comments: